Chapter 4: Business & Administration04:37:00 Patents & Copyrights

 Title to all inventions, discoveries, or copyrightable materials developed solely through individual initiative or personal time and not involving assignment or the significant use of institutional facilities or services (libraries excluded), shall be vested in the employee producing the patentable or copyrightable materials.
 Furthermore, the general obligation of faculty members to produce scholarly and creative works shall not for purposes of this policy be construed as an institutional assignment affecting title claims to inventions, discoveries, or copyrightable materials.
 Significant use of institutional facilities, services, or equipment shall be defined to include a cost to the institution in the amount of $1,000 or more (in constant 1982 dollars).

-- Applications for the Titles of Patents and Copyrights: Subject to the approval of the chancellor or his/her designee, the College is authorized to seek and hold patents and copyrights, to assign their rights, and to execute royalty-sharing agreements.
+- Applications for the Titles of Patents and Copyrights: Subject to the approval of the chancellor or their designee, the College is authorized to seek and hold patents and copyrights, to assign their rights, and to execute royalty-sharing agreements.
 The institution's share of income accruing from patents and copyrights (net of costs incurred for obtaining, licensing, or administering the patents and copyrights) is to be deposited in a restricted account.
 Funds in this account are to be used solely for the enhancement of research and instructional programs.

-- Disclosure: Prior to seeking patents, copyrights, or commercial exploitation, employed members of the institutional community shall disclose to the president, or his/her designee, all inventions, discoveries, and copyrightable materials which are derived from work supported by or through the institution, or which involved a significant use of the institution's resources.
+- Disclosure: Prior to seeking patents, copyrights, or commercial exploitation, employed members of the institutional community shall disclose to the president, or their designee, all inventions, discoveries, and copyrightable materials which are derived from work supported by or through the institution, or which involved a significant use of the institution's resources.
 Graduate fellows, postdoctoral fellows, and medical residents are responsible for disclosure if inventions, discoveries, and copyrightable materials directly result from class work or programs of study, or if significant institutional resources were utilized.

 - Advisory Committee on Patents and Copyrights: A committee of faculty and staff experienced in research, innovation, and the production of copyrighted materials shall be established at each institution.
 A majority of this committee shall be selected from the faculty.